miggyval/elec3001_lab_01/README.md

 - Modify the line `uint16_t y = x` to test another memoryless system.

 ### Questions
+- What did you observe when the input frequency approached the Nyquist (folding) frequency?
+- What did you observe as the input frequency went slightly above the Nyquist (folding) frequency?
-- What did you observe when the input frequency approached the sampling limit?
+- What did you observe as the input frequency approached the sampling rate?
-- Why did the output amplitude reduce towards zero at some frequencies?
+- What did you observe as the input frequency went slightly above the sampling rate?
 - What differences did you observe between the raw and filtered outputs?
 - What happened when you reduced the sample rate?
 - What is the effect of changing the DSP line to scale or offset the signal?
 - What do integer overflow and clipping look like in theory and in practice?
-- What do you expect to happen to input components above 10 kHz when using the filtered input?

 ---

 # Experiment 3: Feedforward Echo
 ## Introduction
-In this experiment you will implement an echo effect using a system with memory.
+In this experiment you will implement an echo effect.
 The current input sample is combined with a delayed version of the input signal stored in a circular buffer.

 ## Setup
 ### Hardware Setup